 MY GAMING LIFE

 When I began my gaming life in Junior High School, in '83, I think, I never thought it would have taken me to the places I have been, both in and outside of my imagination, the real-world and the others.
 Yes, I'm old, no need to make much of it, because I still love to play and have a great imagination, indeed.
 I have two boys of my own, both older than I was when I began playing, and they've been introduced to it, as well.
 As many others in my age group, and younger have done, I began with Dungeons & Dragons, by TSR, and have since played many other games by many other developers.
 No matter how many computer, console, card, or tactical combat sims I play, however, nothing compares to role-playing which is, typically, my only opportunity to escape the rigors of this world for the adventurous climes locked within the imagination.

 This page is to share some of those experiences, to continue playing others, and to share things I've developed for various games since.
-Please note that the listings which follow are, eventually, meant to work into additional web pages, though this may take some time to accomplish...
+Please note that the listings which follow are, eventually, meant to work into additional web pages, though this may take some (indeed, a great deal of) time to accomplish...

 Warhammer Fantasy Role-Play, 2nd Edition, by Black Industries and Green Ronin, and Millennium's End/Shadow Games, below, run a very close race for second-place only to Earthdawn.
 Though I have so much more experience with Warhammer and ME than Earthdawn, this game is still lacking many of the things in the back-story that seem to come naturally to my favorite; as well, Warhammer is most assuredly a far darker world than Earthdawn, despite the post-apocalyptic nature of that game.
 I tend, however, to run Warhammer without the bleak outlook of the background, though with all of the other rules in place and, of course, the deeper into danger my character's move, the bleaker I have, and will represent the situation.